-The HWBB will support the development of better joined up services and better access to services and information.
-The Board has adopted the understanding of 'Integration' from the NHS Future Fit programme.
-The Board believes that the best way to describe integration is that it is the means by which continuity of care is delivered across time and care settings; focussing on delivering services designed around individual needs.
-The Board believes that joining up services or integration of services won't look the same for each service area, but will have flexibility to develop as needed and with the input from service users, professionals and carers.
+The HWBB commits to developing better joined up services and better access to services and information through integration.
+The Board views integration is the means by which continuity of care is delivered across time and care settings; focussing on delivering services designed around individual needs.
+Joining up services (or integration of services) won't look the same for each service area, but will have flexibility to develop as needed and with the input from service users, professionals and carers.

-The Board will have oversight of key programmes of infrastructure development (buildings and services) in Shropshire to ensure that all developments are taking into account the full picture of services and service development across the county.
+The Board will have oversight of key programmes of infrastructure development (buildings and services) in Shropshire.
+This will ensure that all developments take into account the full picture of services and ongoing service development across the county.

-Service users have told us over the last number of years that access to services is a key priority.
+Service users have told us that access to services is a key priority.
 Barriers to accessing services have included lack of information about services and where to access them, waiting times, and services not working in a joined up way (meaning that service users are passed from one service to another).

 The HWBB will support new models of working where services and information about services can be accessed from a variety of sources that are clear and well communicated to people; and from places where it would make sense to access services.
-For example, what services could be accessed from a GPs surgery, but not necessarily delivered by a GP?
+For example, are there services that could be accessed from a GPs surgery, but not necessarily delivered by a GP?
 What role can Community Pharmacies play in providing important services to people and their communities?
 What about community centres and indeed, what role do and can housing associations play?